Can Stress Cause Hashimoto’s

 Some stress we can prepare for, and some come when we least expect it.
 Either way, for people with Hashimoto’s, stress and the triggering of the adrenal gland can play a significant role in your thyroid health.

 Coping with an autoimmune disorder is hard.
-But learning and sharing as much information about this disease has become one of my top priorities.
-So, for those of you that suffer from this disease or if this disease runs in your family, I’ve decided to dedicate a post on whether or not stress can cause or trigger Hashimoto’s and what you can do to prevent stress-induced flare-ups.
+However, learning and sharing as much information about this disease as possible has become one of my top priorities.
+So, for those of you who suffer from this disease or if this disease runs in your family, I’ve decided to dedicate a post on whether or not stress can cause or trigger Hashimoto’s and what you can do to prevent stress-induced flare-ups.

 Can Stress Cause Hashimoto’s

 Hashimoto’s thyroiditis, or Hashimoto’s Disease, is an autoimmune disorder that affects thyroid function.
 And, unfortunately, so does stress.
-Stress, and the hormones we release when under chronic stress, put an added pressure on the already compromised thyroid.
-So, this is why victims of this disease, like myself, are more sensitive to stress.
+Stress and the hormones we release when under chronic stress put added pressure on the already compromised thyroid.
+So this is why victims of this disease, like myself, are more sensitive to stress.

 So, to finally answer the question of the day, yes.
 Stress can both cause and trigger Hashimoto’s.